davidmfinol/davidmfinol.github.io/gameci-1_intro.md

 See [GameCI 6: Build and Deploy with Windows](gameci-6_windows.html).

 ### Deploy to the Steam Marketplace
-Takes the StandaloneWindows, StandaloneWindows64, StandaloneLinux64, and StandaloneOSX artifacts and deploys them to the Steam Marketplace.
+Takes the StandaloneWindows, StandaloneWindows64, StandaloneLinux64, and StandaloneOSX artifacts and deploys them to Steam.
 See [GameCI 7: Conclusion](gameci-7_conclusion.html).

 ### Announce Release to Social Media